gbytedev/zfsbud/README.md

  -e, --rsh <'ssh user@server -p22'>           send to remote destination by providing ssh connection string (requires --send) -c, --create-snapshot [label]                create a timestamped snapshot on source with an optional label -R, --recursive                              send or snapshot dataset recursively along with child datasets (requires --send or --create-snapshot)
- -r, --remove-old                             remove all but the most recent, the last common (if sending), 8 daily, 5 weekly, 13 monthly and 6 yearly source snapshots
- -d, --dry-run                                show output without making actual changes -p, --snapshot-prefix <prefix>               use a snapshot prefix other than 'zfsbud_' -v, --verbose                                increase verbosity
+ -r, --remove-old                             remove old snapshots according to the policy defined in the configuration file -d, --dry-run                                show output without making actual changes -p, --snapshot-prefix <prefix>               use a snapshot prefix other than 'zfsbud_' -v, --verbose                                increase verbosity